-Winn, who is 23 years old, is paid £7 an hour for 40 hours work (£280 per week).
+Winn, who is 23 years old, is paid £7.70 an hour for 40 hours work (£308 per week).
 But he stays in the employer’s accommodation and the employer charges him £85 per week for his bed and board.
-Under the accommodation offset rules, the employer is allowed to consider £44.80 per week as pay for NMW purposes.
-So whilst Winn actually only receives £195 (£280-£85), he is deemed to receive £239.80 (£195+£44.80).
-Nevertheless, the deemed amount of wages is less than the National Minimum Wage for his 40 hours work, as it only amounts to £6.89 an hour (the relevant rate is £7.70).
+Under the accommodation offset rules, the employer is allowed to consider £52.85 per week as pay for minimum wage purposes.
+So whilst Winn actually only receives £223 (£308-£85), he is deemed to receive £275.85 (£223+£52.85).
+Nevertheless, the deemed amount of wages is less than the relevant minimum wage rate for his 40 hours work, as it only amounts to £6.89 an hour (the relevant rate is £7.70).

 If the accommodation charge is at or below the offset rate, it doesn’t have an effect on the worker’s pay.

-The accommodation offset rate is amended on 1 April each year as from 2017.
-Previously the rate was changed in October.
+The accommodation offset rate is amended on 1 April each year.

 You should be careful about making deductions from your PA's pay in respect of items or expenses that you have provided that are necessary for their employment (such as for a uniform) as these cannot bring down the pay rate below the NMW or NLW.

-Example: Worker A (over 25) is paid £8 an hour for 40 hours per week.
-The worker has earned £320 but then a deduction of £55 is made for a uniform that he has been given, so he only received £265 or the equivalent of £6.62 an hour, which is below the NLW.
+Worker A (over 25) is paid £8.25 an hour for 40 hours per week.
+The worker has earned £330 but then a deduction of £55 is made for a uniform that he has been given, so he only received £275 or the equivalent of £6.87 an hour, which is below the NLW.